git-fetch-git-roll-over/GradDog/docs/source/index.rst

 We can represent the function's individual operations in a graphical format:

-By parsing the structure of the function :math:`\\f(x, y)` into its atomic building blocks, we can construct atrace table from which we can read the results of the chain rule at every step of the computation.
+By parsing the structure of the function :math:`\\f(x, y)` into its atomic building blocks, we can construct a trace table from which we can read the results of the chain rule at every step of the computation.

 .. image:: ../../images/func_graph.jpeg
   :width: 600